 Ask questions, find unique opportunities to open up a conversation, etc.

-Use polls, add call-to-actions throughout your content.
+You can achieve this using polls, embedded surveys, and call-to-actions throughout your content.

 Great content deserves to be shared, right?

-In context this means creating content that provides real answers to your readers questions, solutions to your readers problems.
+In context, this means creating content that provides real answers to your reader’s questions, solutions to your reader’s problems.